REEMAMOLRAJAN/Pseudo-Stator-Alternator/README.md

 # Pseudo-Stator-Alternator
-This is a simple generator which utilises Faradeys laws of electromagnetic induction
+This is a simple generator which utilises Faradeys laws of electromagnetic induction.
+Instead of conven